Financial Strength (Updated In-Year)

 With the £60m+ development of the Dudley and Brierley Hill Learning Quarters, which commenced in 2011-12, the college's cash and liquidity position has been stretched since then and is weaker than it would otherwise have been, because cash generated from the college's operations has been invested in these capital projects.

 The college re-structured its bank loan facilities in 2019, which transferred some short term debt into long term debt and increased the level of cash held by the college.
 This resulted in a strong improvement in our current ratio in 2018-19.
-The college's current ratio is set to continue increasing over the next two years due to the strong cash generation from operating activities and limited capital projects outside of the Institute of Technology.
+Following the outbreak of Covid-19, the college closely monitored cash balances and only made essential purchases, thereby conserving cash ahead of the low income months between January and March 2021.
+This helped to increase cash and maintain the current ratio at a reasonable level at July 2020.
+Cash management will continue to be a very important task going forwards, however we anticipate that the college's current ratio is set to be maintained at existing levels over the next few years as the college re-aligns its costs with its reduced income levels post Covid-19.

 Borrowing as a % of Income